Small Profits and Quick Returns Twelve Ways for Early Startup Survival

 You can collaborate with lead users, offering them special deals in return for being available for reference once your definitive product is on the market.
 When I started in business, I was very pleased to work from Day One with a company that was always being asked by others for advice.
 I offered more in use-value than was paid for, but the ‘return’ was generated over a long period, because inquiries would come from people who’d asked my client for advice.
 Lead users have a good awareness of the problem which other users observe much later.

 There may be a way that you can sell a service before your product is ready.
 There are many services that you can perform if you have the expertise to produce products.
 Your knowledge will enable you to offer your time for sale more quickly than perfecting something that you have to manufacture.
 The fee that you earn generates the revenue that you can apply to the production process.
-The return may be smaller, but it’s sooner.
+The return may be smaller, but sooner.

-5 Stick to a Simple Range at First
+5 Stick to a Simple Initial Range

 You might want to make use of the Eisenhower Method, to make sure that you are concerned with urgent and significant opportunities first.